RutronikSystemSolutions/RDK2_RAB3_Radar_USB_Gateway/README.md

-# RDK2 - Digital signal processing using RAB3 Radar and RDK2
+# RDK2 Digital signal processing using RAB3 Radar and GUI

-This code example demonstrates digital signal processing implemented on computer side to be used with a BGT60TR13C radar sensor from Infineon and a RDK2 development board from Rutronik.
+This code example demonstrates digital signal processing implemented on the computer side to be used with a BGT60TR13C radar sensor from Infineon and an RDK2 development board from Rutronik.

 <img src="pictures/rdk2_rab3.png" style="zoom:25%;" />